 Ultimately the inclusive policies of the new statutory framework should prevent any one type of provider from dominating.
 For CMRS, however, the Telecommunications Act preserves some distinctions, at least for the time being.
-Over the past few years,
+Over the past few years, regulatory oversight of CMRS has stemmed from section 332 of the Communications Act as well as from the Telecommunications Act, and been conducted primarily by the FCC rather than the states.

-4 "Mobile service" is defined as "radio communication service carried on between mobile stations or receivers and land stations, and by mobile stations communicating among themselves" 47 U.S.C. § 153; commercial mobile service, or commercial mobile radio service is "any mobile service....that is provided for profit and makes interconnected service available (A) to the public or (B) to such classes of eligible users as to be effectively available to a substantial portion of the public" (47 U.S.C. § 332(d)(1) and 47 C.F.R. § 20.3).
+3 "Mobile service" is defined as "radio communication service carried on between mobile stations or receivers and land stations, and by mobile stations communicating among themselves" 47 U.S.C. § 153; commercial mobile service, or commercial mobile radio service is "any mobile service....that is provided for profit and makes interconnected service available (A) to the public or (B) to such classes of eligible users as to be effectively available to a substantial portion of the public" (47 U.S.C. § 332(d)(1) and 47 C.F.R. § 20.3).
 This definition includes cellular service, personal communications services (both broadband and narrowband), paging, air-ground services, specialized mobile radio services, and other services.
 In this paper, "CMRS" and "wireless" are used interchangeably, although this is not perfectly precise.
 References to PCS are to the broadband form.